Bread and Puppet Theater: History

+Beliefs

-"Cheap Art" and Theater Funding
+"Cheap Art" and theater funding

-The Bread & Puppet Theater operates under what they call the “Why Cheap Art” Manifesto.
-This a principle that states art should be accessible to the public, not “a privilege of museums & the rich.”
-The theater is quoted as claiming: "art is not a business."
-Bread & Puppet productions are free or paid for by donation, and related art is for sale "for very little money."
+The Bread & Puppet Theater operates under what they call the "Why Cheap Art" manifesto.
+This principle states that art should be accessible to the public, not "a privilege of museums & the rich".
+The theater is quoted as claiming: "art is not a business".
+Bread & Puppet productions are free or paid for by donation, and related art is for sale "for very little money".

-The theater operates on a “shoestring" budget.
+The theater operates on a "shoestring" budget.
 This means that staff are historically paid as low as $35 a week (in 1977) and that many items used in the production of the theater, including clothing and raw puppet materials, are obtained second hand or by donation.
 The theater typically has been known to generate the funds necessary for production by going on tour.
-Although government grants are available to the theater, Schumann rejects the "absurdity" of grants for protest, insisting the lack of aid "leaves him freer to experiment."
-This attitude towards business led Schumann to disband the communal company of the theater in 1973 out of concern that the theater was coming too close to a "pattern of the professional theater."
+Although government grants are available to the theater, Schumann rejects the "absurdity" of grants for protest, insisting the lack of aid "leaves him freer to experiment".
+This attitude towards business led Schumann to disband the communal company of the theater in 1973 out of concern that the theater was coming too close to a "pattern of the professional theater".
 Disbanding the company gave Schumann "uncompromising control" over production.

 "Cheap art" is said to be a core principle of the theater, and is reflected both in its ethics and in its aesthetics.
-Ethically, the theater is described as anticapitalist and generally is regarded as having a "hippie" viewpoint, Aesthetically, the theater is often described as "slapdash" or "unsightly," as well as modest and "distinctively homemade."
+Ethically, the theater is described as anticapitalist and generally is regarded as having a "hippie" viewpoint, Aesthetically, the theater is often described as "slapdash" or "unsightly", as well as modest and "distinctively homemade".